 The objective of the human rights risk assessment process is to identify and assess actual and potential adverse impacts on fundamental human rights and decent working conditions that the Group has either caused or contributed toward.
-This includes anything directly linked with the Group's operations, products, or services via the supply chain.
+This includes risks directly linked with the Group's operations, products, or services via the supply chain.

 Human rights are integrated into the overall risk assessment processes in the Group, ensuring it is part of our day-to-day business.
-Details on risk identification and assessment and how risks are prioritised and mitigated can be found on our website: Human rights - Odfjell Drilling.
-In 2023, 244 supplier human rights self-assessments were carried out.
-28 suppliers were identified as having a high risk for potential negative impact, and consequently followed up individually to reduce risk.
-No actual negative impact in relation to products or services the Group has purchased in 2023 were identified.
+Details on risk identification and assessment, and how risks are prioritised and mitigated can be found in our Sustainability Statement in our Annual Report.
+We ask suppliers to complete human rights self-assessments to identify any high risks for potential negative impact and consequently follow up with any suppliers that have been identified as higher risk.
 No supplier relationships were terminated due to actual or potential negative impact to human rights.

-The main actual and potential adverse risk categories currently identified in the risk assessment process and discussed in the human rights section on our website are:
+The main actual and potential adverse risk categories currently identified in the risk assessment process and discussed in the Sustainability Statement are: